detfis/detfis.github.io/_posts/2017-05-07-qa-environment.md

 ## Zero, One, Many

 There is an old saying that the only sensible numbers in the computer science industry are 0, 1 and many.
 There is a fundamental difference between 1-to-1 and 1-to-many communication.
 You can't test many scenarios if in your QA env you are using single instance, while in production you run a couple of them.
-On the other hand, if your production environment uses dozens of servers it doesn't mean that you have to run dozens in QA - 2 will usually do.
+On the other hand, if your production environment uses dozens of servers, it doesn't mean that you have to run dozens in QA - 2 will usually do.

 ## You play the way you practice